-Special note regarding COVID-19: the COVID-19 pandemic has had a substantial impact on Pennsylvania hospitals since its onset in the early part of 2020.
-The first case of COVID-19 in Pennsylvania was reported by the Pennsylvania Department of Health on March 6, 2020.
-Since that time, hospitals have faced extraordinary challenges in care delivery, particularly for patients diagnosed with COVID-19.
-While the Cardiac Procedures Report includes inpatient discharge data from the pandemic period, cases with a COVID-19 diagnosis are excluded from all analyses (see "General Exclusion Criteria" section for details) since these hospitalizations are clinically complex and measuring hospital outcomes related to these atypical cases is not the intent of this report.
+Special note regarding COVID-19: While the Cardiac Procedures Report includes data from the pandemic period, records with a COVID-19 diagnosis that was present on admission are excluded from all analyses (see "General Exclusion Criteria" section for details) since these hospitalizations are clinically complex and measuring hospital outcomes related to these atypical cases is not the intent of this report.

-1 Results are not displayed for hospitals that closed or merged with other facilities.
+&lt;sup>1 Results are not displayed for hospitals that closed or merged with other facilities as of the report preparation date.

-2 CABG procedures performed without a valve procedure during the same hospitalization.
+&lt;sup>2 CABG procedures performed without a valve procedure during the same hospitalization.